How to Fix Google Play Store Error “DF-DFERH-01”?

 Enable Usage of Access with Google Play Store and Services

-11. Then restart your phone and check if the error DF-DFERH-01 of the Google Play Store is cleared upon restart.
+11. Then restart your phone and check if the error is cleared upon restart.

 9. Uninstall Updates of the Google Play Store

 If the Google Play Store updates are corrupt or incompatible with your device, the servers may refuse to respond to its queries, resulting in the error.
-In this case, uninstalling the Google Play Store updates may resolve the issue.
+By uninstalling updates of the Google Play Store, any recent update-induced conflicts or bugs that might be causing the server retrieval error are eliminated.

 1. Launch Settings on your Android devices and open Apps.

-2. Now tap on the three vertical ellipses in the top right and select Show System.
+2. Now tap on the three vertical dots in the top right and select Show System.

 3. Then, locate Google Play Store and tap on it in the list of apps.